| Title: | Affinity Propagation Clustering |

 are used internally, |

-is called for an APResult
+If plot is called for an APResult object

-without specifying the second argument y
+without specifying the second argument y,

 a plot is created that displays graphs of performance